Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/README.md

 KEY_STRING is required to be 16 characters long.

 INITIALIZATION_VECTOR is required to 6 characters long and represent a value that can fit inside 22 bits.
-The largest 2 bits are discarded automatically.
+The 2 smallest bits are discarded automatically.

 1) make encode KEY_STRING INITIALIZATION_VECTOR CLEARTEXT_FILE CIPHERTEXT_FILE